OfTheNoseClan/Touhou-Fonts-File-Archive/(05) ZUN's Music Collection/(01)/(C63)/README.md

   - Foundry:
 Bay Animation
   - Other notes:
-A “flag” warp effect has been applied.
+A “flag” warp effect was applied.

 ---